 By Jason Paltzer, PhD, MPH

-Grand Canyon University’s College of Nursing and Healthcare Professions is committed to helping students find success.
-To learn more about GCU and its degree programs, visit our website or click on the Request More Information button at the top of the page.
+The College of Nursing and Health Care Professions strives to provide an academically rigorous education reflecting Christian values.
+To learn more, visit our website or contact us today using the Request More Information button at the top of the page.